 So what else do we know about the Roloffs’ divorce?
 Keep reading to learn all about it!

 More than a year after Amy initially filed for divorce, the former flames finalized the arrangement in May 2016.

 Even though they were long separated, dividing up their memories and belongings was still difficult for the former husband and wife.
 “We’ve worked out a ‘your stuff’s yours and my stuff’s mine.’
 I don’t think we have nay conflict there,” Matt admitted on their reality show.
 “It’s a little hard to divide up 28 years of belongings.
 It’s not a fun process.”

-The pain was especially exacerbated by the fact that Zach and Jeremy spent the holiday with their wives' families.
-In the same episode, Matt explained, "We knew [divorce] was going to be hard, but what we didn't realize is that you have to share your kids with the in-laws."
+In the same episode, Matt added, “We knew [divorce] was going to be hard, but what we didn’t realize is that you have to share your kids with the in-laws.”

 They had very different views on commitment.

 In his book, Against Tall Odds, Matt detailed how he and his ex-wife had very different definitions of the word “commitment” — though they never actually cited it as playing a role in their split.
 “While Amy puts commitment at or near the top of her list, I would put it further down,” he wrote.
 “Amy tends to be more of a committed-to-a-fault kind of person, while I see most commitments — with some very notable exceptions — as flexible and negotiable.”